arnaudbos/i-rant/content/loom-part-1-scheduling.md

   width="100%" %}}
 {{< /gallery >}}

-In the diagram above, we can see two threads, Thread 1 and Thread 2, both containing interleaved "random" instructions (that is, any code that this thread is supposed to run) and instructions containing a `yield` statement.
+In the diagram above we can see two threads.
+Both containing interleaved "random" instructions (any code that this thread is supposed to run) and `yield` statements.

-With cooperative scheduling, there is no intervention from the kernel to pause a thread and schedule the next one, this is all done by each task deliberately relinquishing CPU time when it is not using computing resources (waiting on I/O after an asynchronous call, for example) so that another task can run.
+With cooperative scheduling, there is no intervention from the kernel to pause a thread and schedule the next one.
+This is all done by each task, deliberately relinquishing CPU time when it is not using computing resources (e.g. waiting on I/O after an asynchronous call).

-As you see, with this scheduling policy it requires **ALL** programs to cooperate and fairness is not ensured, which explains why most operating systems nowadays implement preemptive scheduling.
+Cooperative multitasking requires **ALL** programs to cooperate.
+Consequently, fairness is not ensured, which explains why most modern operating systems implement preemptive scheduling.

 ## To be continued

 I think we've covered most of the ground work necessary to understand where we're at from a scheduling point of view regarding modern computers.

 I obviously took a great detour to explain some fundamentals.
+There's been so much innovation in computer systems in the last 60 years that I had to cut corners and didn't do it any justice.
-On the other hand, there's been so much innovation in computer systems in the last 60 years that I had to cut corners and feel like I didn't do it any justice.

 If it picked your curiosity, start with the links I've provided and follow those threads (pun intended).

-Alternatively, I've just stumbled upon this Twitter thread which cover about the same period but with more details on the dates and pre-historic computer names.
-Thought you might find it interesting:
+Alternatively, this Twitter thread covers about the same period but with more details (dates, pre-historic computer names, etc):

 {{< tweet 1201956309941116928 >}}

-In the next part, we will experiment!
+In the [next part][part-2], we will experiment!

 [part-0]: ../loom-part-0-rationale
 [part-2]: ../loom-part-2-blocking